quinot/ansible-plugin-lookup_ldap/README.md

   - `skip`: if set True, the attribute is not returned to Ansible
   - `list`: if set True, the attribute is always returned as a list of values, even if it has a single value.

+Note that, because of the way the 'ldap-python' library works, the `tls_reqcert` option is set on the whole library, and not per-connection.
+Therefore, specifying this option can have side-effects.

 The defaults can be overridden by declaring specific query contexts, which are dict variables following the same structure.
 Any parameter